yodrew/darkroomretreat/manuscript/introduction.md

 lifeway
 :	a way of life; everything that happens with people in a given group in the course of living.
 &nbsp; &nbsp; I once used the word, culture, for this.
-Then [____John Zerzan____](http://johnzerzan.net) explained to me that culture is recent: an aspect of civilization.
+Then [____John&nbsp;Zerzan____](http://johnzerzan.net) explained to me that culture is recent: an aspect of civilization.
 I wanted a single word which would include all approaches to human existence.
 Lifeway is a compressed term common in anthropology.

 Here is a note on my use of words.